MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 The Suggest Number Series capability is intended for system administrators who set up and maintain number series in [!INCLUDE [prod_short](includes/prod_short.md)].
 It's a tool to transform requirements written in natural language into the number series structure in [!INCLUDE [prod_short](includes/prod_short.md)].

-## How was Suggest No. Series evaluated?
+## How was Suggest Number Series evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing where numerous prompts in US English representing both typical use and use by bad actors.
 Testing was based on Business Central's demonstration data and a large labeled product catalog available as open source.